Visa Inc.: Litigation and regulatory actions

+United States

 Antitrust lawsuit by ATM operators

 In 2011, MasterCard and Visa were sued in a class action by ATM operators claiming the credit card networks' rules effectively fix ATM access fees.
 The suit claimed that this is a restraint on trade in violation of US federal law.
 The lawsuit was filed by the National ATM Council and independent operators of automated teller machines.
 More specifically, it is alleged that MasterCard's and Visa's network rules prohibit ATM operators from offering lower prices for transactions over PIN-debit networks that are not affiliated with Visa or MasterCard.
 The suit says that this price-fixing artificially raises the price that consumers pay using ATMs, limits the revenue that ATM-operators earn, and violates the Sherman Act's prohibition against unreasonable restraints of trade.

 Johnathan Rubin, an attorney for the plaintiffs said, "Visa and MasterCard are the ringleaders, organizers, and enforcers of a conspiracy among U.S. banks to fix the price of ATM access fees in order to keep the competition at bay."

 In 2017, a US district court denied the ATM operators' request to stop Visa from enforcing the ATM fees.